LSSTDESC/SprintWeek2020/.github/ISSUE_TEMPLATE/new-infrastructure-sprint.md

 ---
-name: New Sprint
+name: New General Sprint
-about: 'Template to propose a new sprint '
+about: 'Template to propose a new general sprint '
 title: "[SPRINT] your sprint name "
-labels: ''
+labels: General Sprint
 assignees: ''

 ---